Visas for the UK

 Work visas for the UK are issued according to various criteria.
 There are numerous schemes and skill enticements, each of which has unique requirements and entitles the individual to a specific set of rights.
 The more highly skilled and experienced an applicant is in a desirable field, the better the chances of a smooth and speedy application process.

-Each year the UK designates a list of prospective occupations marked by shortages; expats who are able to work in these fields have a higher chance of receiving a work visa.
+Each year, the UK designates a list of prospective occupations marked by shortages; expats equipped to fill these roles have a higher chance of receiving a work visa.

-Employees of a multinational corporation that are sent to the company’s branch in the UK will require an Intra-company Transfer Visa.
+Employees of a multinational corporation who are sent to the company’s branch in the UK will require an Intra-company Transfer Visa.
 There are two sub-categories: one for long-term staff and another for graduate trainees.
-There are strict requirements to be met with regards to the applicant’s history with the companyand the salary they will be earning in the UK.
+There are strict requirements to be met with regards to the applicant’s history with the company and the salary they will be earning in the UK.

-The Youth Mobility Scheme working holiday visa is available for nationals of a number of countries including Australia, New Zealand and Hong Kong.
+The Youth Mobility Scheme working holiday visa is available for nationals of several countries including Australia, New Zealand and Canada.
 Applicants must be between the ages of 18 and 30 to apply.
 Those who qualify can enter the UK without a job offer and use this working holiday visa to work and travel.
-The scheme is designed to give young people the opportunity to live and work in the country for up to two years, and is a great way to see what living and working in the UK is actually like.
+The scheme is designed to give young people the opportunity to live and work in the country for up to two years and is a great way to see what living and working in the UK is actually like.

 Expats who want to remain in the United Kingdom for the long term can apply for permanent residence once they’ve lived in the UK for a period of time, usually five years.
 This varies according to visa category.